dangrie158/email-categorization-thesis/source/10_chapter_2.md

 ## Word2Vec {#sec:word2vec}

-Word2vec is a method to build a Vector Space Model (VSM) in which words can be represented (embedded) which was introduced by [@mikolov2013efficient].
+Word2vec is a method to build a Vector Space Model (VSM) in which words can be represented (embedded) which was introduced by Mikolov et al. [-@mikolov2013efficient].
 Classical NLP models often use the simple bag of words (BOW) approach to handle words, where each word is treated as a single, atomic symbol.
 The words then are represented as a numeric id (e.g. ```car: 350``` and ```truck: 543```) or a single-hot vector.
 A single-hot vector is a binary sparse vector with the same dimensionality as the length of the vocabulary with only one (single) non-zero (hot) element.
 These simple BOW approaches, however, do not allow the representation of similarities between words (e.g. the word ```car``` and ```truck``` are both motorized transportation devices with 4 or more wheels).
 Therefore, an algorithm using one of these representations cannot take advantage of this knowledge unless it learns them as part of the training, which requires more training data.

-Word2vec, however, tries to embed each word in the vocabulary in a vector space with, compared to the dimensionality of single-hot encodings, very low dimensionality (typically between 100 - 1000 @mikolov2013efficient).
+Word2vec, however, tries to embed each word in the vocabulary in a vector space with, compared to the dimensionality of single-hot encodings, very low dimensionality (typically between 100 - 1000, @mikolov2013efficient).
 It uses the *distributional hypothesis* which states that words which occur in the same context tend to share a similar meaning [@harris1954distributional].
 The algorithm, therefore, tries to learn dense vectors that have a high (cosine-) similarity for words that co-occur often and a low similarity for words that do not occur in the same context.

 Word2Vec uses a *predictive method* that tries to predict a word using its context as an input directly.
 Another approach is to use a *count based* model like Latent Semantic Indexing (LSI) that tries to learn the correlation between words by counting the co-occurrence and then transform this information into a low-dimensional vector space using Singular Value Decomposition (SVD) [@dumais1988using].
 However, both, predictive and count based methods can be learned unsupervised on unlabeled training data because the only input is the context of the current word.
-This property allows using any text corpus in any language where the distributional hypothesis holds true.
+This property allows the use of any text corpus in any language where the distributional hypothesis holds true.
 To train word2vec models with good vector representations[^1], a large corpus is needed.
 This requirement comes from the fact that the distributional hypothesis is a statistical model which profits from a large corpus where words occur in their context more than once.
 Mikolov et al. published a pre-trained word2vec model they used to evaluate the optimization methods in @mikolov2013distributed.
 This model was trained on 100 billion (english) words from a Google News corpus.

 [^1]: good vector representation of words will have a small distance between words with a similar meaning and long distances for words with different meanings.